-Applicants must submit a completed application package with the following items:
+Applicants must submit a web application and the following documents:

 - An application for admission